Fluent Bit: Official Manual

 make

-To enable the unit tests run:
+To enable the unit tests, run the following command:

 cmake -DFLB_DEV=On -DFLB_TESTS_RUNTIME=On -DFLB_TESTS_INTERNAL=On ../